stanford-cs348k/project/README.md

 # CS348K Final Project Guidelines

+## Deadlines

+Project proposal, checkpoint, and final report deadlines will be distributed via Ed.

 ## Proposal Document

 We expect a proposal to be submitted on Gradescope, however, it's fine to submit a PDF that just links to a website where all project work will be documented.
+This is particular helpful if you'd like to keep a running weekly log of progress.
 Here is a suggested template for a proposal.

 * __Project Title:__  A great title is catchy, but also descriptive!

 * __Names and SuNET ID's__ of the students working on the project.
 You are allowed to work alone, or in teams.
 We'll set expectations for the level of difficulty of projects on a project-by-project basis based on team size.
+The maximum team size is three students.

 * __Summary:__ A brief 2-3 sentence summary of your project goals.
 This summary is best if it begins with an output-driven statement terms of a demo, chart/graph, or image that you hope to make when the project is complete, and then follows up with 1-2 sentences about the approach.
 For example:
   - "We are going to build a UI for rapidly finding and labeling examples of objects of interest in a large video collection.
 We will demonstrate success by creating datasets for three new object categories in the publicly available Waymo dataset.
 The system will contain components for visual similarity-based search and image clustering as key tools for finding data in the collection.
 By the end of the project we are going to contribute new label-sets for the three new categories."_